-- Whether the price covers the cost of commissioning the system, for example, authorising it as fit for service.
+- Whether the price covers the cost of commissioning the system authorising it as fit for service.

 - Details on whether the price includes aftersales service such as annual servicing.

 Understand your consumer rights

 Installing a heat pump, applying for funding, and making changes to your house are significant steps.
 The MCS sets out standards to which all certified installers must adhere.
 As part of this, MCS installers must be members of a consumer code.
 We recommend you read and understand their consumer code to know your rights and good industry practice.